- What to do

 - Hotel Dorsia and Hotel Pigalle are two extraordinary hotels in central Gothenburg, often described with words like “decadent”, “Parisian-inspired” and “seductive”.

-- Avalon Hotel and Clarion Hotel Post both belong to Nordic Choice Hotels, a hotel chain known for supporting Pride.
+- Avalon Hotel and Clarion Hotel Post both belong to Strawberry, a hotel chain known for supporting Pride.
 Avalon Hotel is feng shui certified and Clarion Hotel Post is set in a beautiful historic post office building.

 - Other hotels frequently recommended within the gay community are Scandic Crown, Scandic Rubinen, Gothia Towers, Upper House, Hotel Dorsia, Pigalle.